-Many of you have concerns - why wouldn't you?
+Many of you have concerns about exercising on Keto – why wouldn’t you?

 We have been told for years that bodies and brains fuel of choice ~ is carbs.